What is the purpose of a brand workshop?

 - Decide where you will run your workshop.
 Think about the pros and cons of both remote and in-person workshops.
 Engaging people remotely can be more difficult, so it’s critical to keep them busy and on task.
 To get things started, it can be fun to use some warm-ups or ice breakers if you haven’t already worked together.

 - Outline the key challenges of the workshop.
 At this point, it is crucial to understand what you hope to accomplish through the workshop.
-Suppose you were building a new brand, then a primary challenge of the workshop would be to devise a brand strategy to support the naming process of your new brand.
+Suppose you were building a new brand; the a primary challenge of the workshop would be to devise a brand strategy to support the naming process of your new brand.

 - Decide how much time you can devote to the workshop.
-Organise that time into smaller chunks so you don’t hit a wall after two to three hours.
+Organise that time into smaller chunks so you don’t hit a wall after two or three hours.

 - Consider using a template.
 This will help you structure your workshop and make sure you make the most of your time.
 Having a step-by-step plan is critical to ensuring that things run smoothly.
 A template can be extremely useful if you’re running your own workshop without the help of a professional branding agency.